azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 At higher pressures or near the critical point, cubic equations such as Peng–Robinson offer better accuracy and thermodynamic consistency.
 :::

-:::{admonition} Note: the meaning and origin of the word *Virial*
+:::{note} Note: the meaning and origin of the word *Virial*
-:class: note, dropdown
+:class: dropdown

 The word **“Virial”** comes from the Latin term *vis*, meaning *force* or *strength*.
 It was first introduced by the German physicist **Rudolf Clausius** in 1870 in the context of his studies on the mechanical theory of heat.
 Clausius used the expression *“virialis”* to denote the *energy associated with molecular forces*,